qinahros27/company-database/README.md

 # PostgreSQL Practice Assignment

-This practice assignment is designed to help you practice various PostgreSQL clauses, constraints, joins, subqueries, and aggregations using the provided database schema.
+This practice assignment is designed to help practice various PostgreSQL clauses, constraints, joins, subqueries, and aggregations using the provided database schema.

 ## Database Schema